 I took command of my platoon in May 2018 when there were only six Marines in the platoon, two of whom were unsure whether they would re-enlist to stay for the next deployment.
 I employed the following strategies from “Start With No”:

 - Define the Platoon’s Mission and Purpose.

-The Marine Corps is a very clear-cut organization, and it encourages strict precision in language for the sake of maximizing the effectiveness of limited amounts of communication.
+The Marine Corps is a very clear-cut organization, and it encourages strict precision in language to maximize the effectiveness of limited amounts of communication.
 However, there was no concise mission statement for a Marine Scout Sniper Platoon.
-My first priority as platoon commander was therefore to synthesize publications to craft one.
+My priority as a platoon commander was to synthesize publications to craft one.
 My goal was to give all audiences a clear understanding of what the scout sniper platoon would ultimately bring to the table.
-Our mission and purpose was the following: “Report timely tactical data on the enemy’s location and activities in accordance with information requirements in order to provide the supported unit commander with extended area observation.”
+Our mission and purpose was to: “Report timely tactical data on the enemy’s location and activities in accordance with information requirements to provide the supported unit commander with extended area observation.”

 - Build the Team Leader’s Vision.